- 1 Are you planning to BUILD a new HOUSE in Bangalore?

-Do you require any specific climate controls, like centralised A/c, heating, running hot water in all faucets, fire control equipment, garden/lawn sprinklers, solar energy planning, inverter or generator wiring etc?
+Do you require any specific climate controls, like centralized A/c, heating, running hot water in all faucets, fire control equipment, garden/lawn sprinklers, solar energy planning, inverter or generator wiring, etc?

 Are you married or planning to get married, with kids, with parents, or expect them, do you plan to rent it out, partly or entirely, or planning to sell shortly.

 So it’s always better to be building your house based on the future needs if this is not considered at this stage then it might lead to house renovation in the future to take care of your additional needs which might work out expensive.

 HOW RELIGIOUS YOU ARE:

 If you have a religious bent of mind, having regular rituals at home, not only would you like to have a pooja room but also some area for Homas and people to sit and watch.